RodolfoVelasco1/Ejercicio-Springboot-DTO-Mapper/Solución/README.md

   "releaseYear": 1977,
   "director": "George Lucas",
   "durationInMinutes": 121,
-  "description": "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station."
+  "description": "A young boy, Luke Skywalker, teams up with a wise Jedi, a young pilot, a hairy Wookiee, and two robots.
+Together, they must save the galaxy from an evil empire's giant space weapon.
 }
 ```

 #### Respuesta Esperada: